yuchenlin/blog/assisted-generation.md

 ## Greedy decoding with assisted generation

 Assisted generation is a balancing act.
 You want the assistant to quickly generate a candidate sequence while being as accurate as possible.
-If the assistant has poor quality, your get the cost of using the assistant model with little to no benefits.
+If the assistant has poor quality, you'll get the cost of using the assistant model with little to no benefits.
 On the other hand, optimizing the quality of the candidate sequences may imply the use of slow assistants, resulting in a net slowdown.
 While we can't automate the selection of the assistant model for you, we’ve included an additional requirement and a heuristic to ensure the time spent with the assistant stays in check.

 First, the requirement – the assistant must have the exact same tokenizer as your model.
 If this requirement was not in place, expensive token decoding and re-encoding steps would have to be added.
 Furthermore, these additional steps would have to happen on the CPU, which in turn may need slow inter-device data transfers.
 Fast usage of the assistant is critical for the benefits of assisted generation to show up.